openebs/dynamic-localpv-provisioner/docs/tutorials/hostpath/xfs_quota/enable-xfs-quota.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Size of PV storage request * ( 1 + LimitGrace% )

   Setting no value defaults to --> softLimitGrace: "0%" / hardLimitGrace: "0%"<br>
-  This limits capacity to the what was specified in the PV storage request.<br>
+  This limits capacity to the value specified in the PV storage request.<br>
+  For a PV with 100Gi capcity, this sets the soft and hard limits at 100Gi.<br>

   For a PV with 100Gi capacity, and values --> softLimitGrace: "90%" / hardLimitGrace: "100%"<br>
   This sets the soft limit at 190Gi and the hard limit at 200Gi.